-You’re guaranteed to be hitting up Whistler Blackbomb on your mountain town vacation, especially since it recently underwent $66 million in upgrades.
-New additions include a six-person Emerald Express chair lift in the Family Ski Zone, a 10-person gondola, and a four-person, high-speed Catskinner lift.
+You’re guaranteed to be hitting up Whistler Blackbomb on your mountain town vacation, especially since it underwent $66 million in upgrades that were completed in 2018.
+New additions included a six-person Emerald Express chair lift in the Family Ski Zone, a 10-person gondola, and a four-person, high-speed Catskinner lift.
 But a trip to beautiful Whistler isn’t just for the die-hard downhill skiers and boarders.
 There are lots of activities to keep you busy this winter.
 Here are a few of our favourites.

 Pull g-forces on the bobsleigh track at the Whistler Sliding Centre.
 Squeeze into a four-person sled with a trained bobsleigh pilot and reach speeds of up to 125 km/hr.
 Grab the ropes on both sides of the bobsleigh, breathe through your nose and have a blast.